filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

 During normal operation, it is possible, but not strictly necessary, to run periodic checks on the index to ensure it remains consistent with the chain state.
 The ChainIndexer is designed to be resilient and consistent, but unconsidered edge-cases, or bugs, could cause the index to become inconsistent.

-The `lotus-shed chainindex validate-backfill` command can be used to validate the index over a range of epochs and can be run periodically via cron, systemd timers, or some other means, to ensure the index remains consistent.
+The `lotus index validate-backfill` command can be used to validate the index over a range of epochs and can be run periodically via cron, systemd timers, or some other means, to ensure the index remains consistent.
 An example bash script one could use to validate the index over the last 24 hours every 24 hours is provided below:

 ```bash